fleekxyz/fleek-xyz-docs/docs/Sites/managed.md

 sidebarCollapsible: false
 sidebar_position: 2
 date: 2023-01-10T09:00:00.000+00:00
 description: Deploy a site using Fleek’s CI/CD pipeline.
-Connect your repository to Fleek and we will take care of the build and deploy process..
+Connect your repository to Fleek and we will take care of the build and deploy process.
 category: Documentation
 keywords: [services, documentation, getting started]
 tags: